matloff/TidyverseSkeptic/README.md

 This is in the very first lesson in my tutorial.
 Easy!
-By contrast, the Tidy crowd forbids use of base-R plots, insisting on using **ggplot2** (which again is not Tidy, but is considered as such by the Tidy advocates).
+By contrast, the Tidy crowd forbids use of base-R plots, insisting on using **ggplot2**.
+I also prefer **ggplot2** to base-R graphics (though as explained below, it should not be considered part of the Tidyverse), but here we have a much more important goal--to give students an actual useful application of R right from the start.

 To be Tidy the instructor would have to do something like

 ``` r
 > library(ggplot2)